Visual Studio Code

 Each time you connect#

-- Using your terminal app, log in to the HPC and allocate resources on a compute node for your VS Code session:
+- In the VS Code terminal, log in to the HPC and allocate resources on a compute node for your session:

 - Note the node name in the last line of the